2016 Generali Ladies Linz

 The 2016 Generali Ladies Linz was a women's tennis tournament played on indoor hard courts.
 It was the 30th edition of the Generali Ladies Linz, and part of the WTA International tournaments-category of the 2016 WTA Tour.
-It was held at the TipsArena Linz in Linz, Austria, on 10–16 October 2016.
+It was held at the TipsArena Linz in Linz, Austria, on 10 October until 16 October 2016.
+Second-seeded Dominika Cibulková won the singles title.